priye-1/OLAP_Dimensional_Modeling_for_Advanced_Analytics/README.md

 # Northwind Database OLTP to OLAP Transformation: Leveraging Dimensional Modeling for Advanced Analytics
-This project unlocks the power of advanced analytics and reporting by transforming an OLTP architecture into an efficient OLAP setup.
-Leverage the capabilities of DBT and BigQuery to implement dimensional modeling, and drive data-driven decision-making.
+This project unlocks the power of advanced analytics and reporting by transforming an OLTP architecture into an efficient OLAP system.
+It Leverages the capabilities of DBT and BigQuery to implement dimensional modeling, and drive data-driven decision-making.

 ## Aim
 To modernise data reporting solution for Northwind through DImensional Modeling.